 As a result of the deliberations that commenced at the end of January 2017 as well as the extensive input that has been provided by various external experts (see https://community.icann.org/x/0RS8B) as well as members and participants of the CCWG, the preliminary recommendations outlined in the next section are being put forward for the community’s consideration and input.

-Preliminary Recommendations & Responses to the Charter Questions
+Recommendations & Responses to the Charter Questions

 The CCWG’s charter contains a series of 11 questions addressing different areas for which the CCWG is expected to provide guidance.
 In conducting its work, the CCWG took an iterative approach to developing responses to these questions.
 The responses draw on input from external experts consulted by the CCWG and the ICANN organization, as well as deliberations of the CCWG.

-Note that the responses to the charter questions below represent the best current thinking of the CCWG which may evolve further after a thorough review of the community input received on this Initial Report.
-Similarly, no formal consensus call has been taken on the preliminary recommendations outlined in the section below.
-A formal consensus call is expected to take place prior to the finalization of the CCWG’s report and recommendations for submission to its Chartering Organizations.
+The results of the formal consensus call have been reflected below.

-In addition to the preliminary recommendations presented in this report, the CCWG is also providing a set of proposals that may help to guide the implementation phase of work (Guidance for the Implementation Phase).
+In addition to the recommendations presented in this report, the CCWG is also providing a set of proposals that may help to guide the implementation phase of work (Guidance for the Implementation Phase).
 The implementation phase is the next phase that will translate the current work into a concrete operation.
 It is the expectation that, similar to how this is done for CCWG-Accountability WS2, a small implementation team will be formed to assist ICANN Org and the community to ensure the implementation plan preserves the intent of the recommendations and provide any interpretation advice as required.

 The responses from the CCWG AP members and participants to the charter questions have been grouped by topic below.